-Topic Description Reference What other relief is provided?
-[CO 14/XX] provides relief so that Ch 6D operates effectively for offers of CDIs, so that: a foreign company with CDIs issued over all or some of its shares is able to rely on s708AA and 708(13), respectively, for rights issues, dividend reinvestment plans and bonus share plans; references to the provisions of Ch 2M are to be read as references to s601CK or the financial reporting laws in the foreign company's place of origin; and references to orders under s340 or 341 are to be read as references to declarations under s601CK(7) or exemptions (however described) under the financial reporting laws in the foreign company's place of origin.
-Section B RG 000.53- RG 000.56 What information should be disclosed?
-[CO 14/XX] requires a foreign company to explain the differences between holding CDIs and holding the underlying foreign shares in any Ch 6D disclosure document used for an offer to issue CDIs.
-Section C RG 000.67- RG 000.73
+Topic Description Reference What other relief [CO 14/827] provides relief to ensure Ch 6D operates effectively for offers Section B is provided? of CDIs, so that: a foreign company with CDIs over all or some of its underlying foreign securities is able to rely on s708AA for rights issues; RG 253.56- RG 253.59 a foreign company with CDIs over all or some of its shares is able to rely on s708(13) for dividend reinvestment plans and bonus share plans; references to the provisions of Ch 2M are to be read as references to s601CK (where s601CK applies) or, otherwise, the financial reporting laws in the foreign company's place of origin; and references to orders under s340 or 341 are to be read as references to declarations under s601CK(7) or exemptions (however described) under the financial reporting laws in the foreign company's place of origin.
+What [CO 14/827] requires a foreign company to explain the differences between Section C information is required to be disclosed? holding CDIs and holding the underlying foreign securities in any Ch 6D disclosure document used for an offer to issue CDIs.
+RG 253.73- RG 253.79